Absentee Ballot Application

 • A citizen in federal service attached to the armed forces

 How to Apply for an Absentee Ballot

-A voter who desires to vote by absentee ballot must complete an absentee ballot application and submit it to their County Board of Elections.
+A voter who desires to vote by absentee ballot must complete an absentee ballot application and submit it to their County Board of Elections or apply online here.

 1. Download and print an Absentee Ballot Application (PDF) and send it to the address listed below.

 2. Person may apply in person at the Voter Registration Office at the Franklin County Courthouse, Memorial Square, Chambersburg, PA (Hours:- ; )